 Water-based means it dries transparent, so you can apply another coat in two hours.
 You will not be concerned about your exterior surfaces fading to a dull gray because it is watertight and incorporates UV protection.

-You’ll also like how straightforward it is to use.
-Brushes, swabs, and sprays are all proper tools you can use with them.
+It’s also very straightforward to use.
+You can apply the product with different applicators like brushes, swabs, and sprays.
 And unlike other water-based treatments, you don’t need to use a penetrating resin sealer or any sealer before application with the Deft DFT257 Polyurethane.

 5. TotalBoat Gleam Marine Spar Varnish